Reconstructing the unitary part of a noisy quantum channel: Reconstruction Approaches for Unitary Dynamical Maps

-The reconstruction algorithm proceeds as follows.
-Since unitary dynamical maps map pure states onto pure states, the image of $\rho^{(i)}_B$ can be written as
+The reconstruction algorithm then proceeds as follows.
+Since unitary evolutions map pure states onto pure states, the image of $\rho^{(i)}_B$ can be written as

-where the $\ket{\psi_i}$ form an orthonormal basis.
-The states $\ket{\psi_i}$ can be obtained either from diagonalization of $\mathcal{D}_U(\rho^{(i)}_B)$ or by applying $\mathcal{D}_U(\rho^{(i)}_B)$ to a random Hilbert space vector and renormalization of the resulting image.
+where the $\{\ket{\psi_i}\}$ form an orthonormal basis.
+They can be obtained by either diagonalizing $\mathcal{D}_U(\rho^{(i)}_B)$ or applying $\mathcal{D}_U(\rho^{(i)}_B)$ to a random Hilbert space vector and renormalizing the resulting image.
 The latter only fails in rare cases where the random state is entirely in the kernel of $\mathcal{D}_U(\rho^{(i)}_B)$ which can be amended by choosing a different random state.
-Analogously to the reconstruction involving mixed input states, it can be shown that $U$ can then always be written as follows,

-with yet to be determined relative phases $\varphi_k$.
-Without restriction of generality we can choose $\varphi_1=0$ due to the insignificance of the global phase.
-From this point on the algorithm is identical to the reconstruction involving mixed input states since the state $\rho_P$ employed to obtain the phases is pure.
-Thus, we obtain the missing relative phases via
+Analogously to the reconstruction involving mixed input states, it can be shown that $U$ can then always be written as in Eq.~\eqref{eq:unitary_ansatz} with yet to be determined relative phases $\varphi_k$.
+From this point on the algorithm proceeds identically to the reconstruction involving mixed input states since the state $\rho_P$ employed to obtain the phases is pure.
+In particular, the phases are obtained according to Eq.~\eqref{eq:phase_reconstruction}.